Annie Dookhan: Impact

 In January 2015, Benjamin Keehn, a prominent defense attorney with the Committee for Public Counsel Services, said that as many as 40,000 people could have been falsely convicted as a result of Dookhan's actions.

 In May 2015, the Massachusetts Supreme Judicial Court ruled that defendants whose convictions on drug charges were based on evidence potentially tainted by Dookhan could pursue retrials without having to face more charges or tougher sentences.
 However, they would need a retrial to be released.

 On April 18, 2017, Massachusetts dropped more than 21,000 low-level drug criminal charges involving Dookhan.
 Out of the 15,570 cases in which she was involved, only 117 were to be pursued, according to Daniel Conley, the district attorney in Suffolk County, which includes Boston.
 Other counties followed suit, taking direction from the state Supreme Court to select a small fraction of cases for re-prosecution.

 Dookhan's story was the subject of a Netflix series, How to Fix a Drug Scandal created by Erin Lee Carr that was released April 1, 2020.
-The four-part documentary focuses on Dookhan and an independent case of fraud in the drug lab by Sonja Farak.
+The four-part documentary focuses on Dookhan and an independent case of fraud in a different drug lab by Sonja Farak.
 How to Fix a Drug Scandal depicts the role of former Attorney General of Massachusetts Martha Coakley, who was accused of political cover up.